 - Selected applicants should have a computer with contemporary word processing and spreadsheet software and a printer.

-It is also officially recognized by the Canadian Public Relations Society and the International Association of Business Communicators.
+It is also officially recognized by the Canadian Public Relations Society (CPRS) and the International Association of Business Communicators (IABC).

 The curriculum has been developed based on recommendations and standards of the PRSA and the International Public Relations Association (IPRA).
 IPRA, a group of senior public relations practitioners from 100 countries is based in London, England.
-It actively engages in research.
-It conducts an international congress every three–years, with the aim of advancing public relations practice and education on a global level.
+It actively engages in research and conducts an international congress every three years, with the aim of advancing public relations practice and education on a global level.
 Our program is guided by the recommendations of the IPRA International Commission on Public Relations Education.
 The training of students for the public relations profession implies curricula and internships that equip them for the kind of future environment in which they will be working, not just that which exists today.